Review: Six of Crows by Leigh Bardugo

 Inej could probably sneak up on her own shadow.
 Her acrobatic skills and ability to move unseen make her a valuable asset to Kaz’s crew.
 She’s haunted by her past and driven by a desire to reclaim her freedom and the people she lost.
 Inej’s moral compass is her strength, even when the world around her descends into chaos.

-– Nina “could charm secrets out of a statue” Zenik –
+– Nina Zenik –

 Nina has a knack for making friends out of enemies and enemies out of thin air.
 Her powers as a Heartrender allow her to manipulate the body, making her both a healer and a destroyer.
 Her vibrant personality and fierce loyalty to her friends warm the otherwise cold and dark narrative.
 Her complicated relationship with Matthias adds layers to her character, highlighting the conflicts between duty and desire.